On the Ollivier-Poulin-Zurek definition of objectivity

 \subsection{Einselection and the environment as witness}

-Suppose $\mathbf{S}$ and $\mathbf{E}$ interact via a Hamiltonian $H_{\mathbf{S-E}}$ with matrix elements $\langle s_{j} | H_{\mathbf{S-E}} | \mathit{e_{k}} \rangle$, where the $|s_{j} \rangle$ are basis vectors of $\mathcal{H}_{\mathbf{S}}$ and the $|e_{k} \rangle$ are basis vectors of $\mathcal{H}_{\mathbf{E}}$.
+Suppose $\mathbf{S}$ and $\mathbf{E}$ interact via a Hamiltonian $H_{\mathbf{S-E}}$.
 The environment as witness formulation is based on two observations.
-First, provided the interaction $H_{\mathbf{S-E}}$ is sufficiently larger FAPP than the self-interactions of either $\mathbf{S}$ or $\mathbf{E}$, it forces both $\mathbf{S}$ and $\mathbf{E}$ into (at least approximate) eigenstates of $H_{\mathbf{S-E}}$.
-Zurek \cite{zurek:81, zurek:82, zurek:98} termed this forcing of interacting systems into eigenstates of their interaction ``environmentally-induced superselection'' or \textit{einselection}; Landsman has called einselection ``the most important and powerful idea in quantum theory since entanglement'' (\cite{landsman:07} p.
+First, provided the interaction $H_{\mathbf{S-E}}$ is sufficiently larger FAPP than the self-interactions of either $\mathbf{S}$ or $\mathbf{E}$, it forces both $\mathbf{S}$ and $\mathbf{E}$ into (at least approximate) eigenstates of $H_{\mathbf{S-E}}$. \cite{zurek:81, zurek:82, zurek:98} termed this forcing of interacting systems into eigenstates of their interaction ``environmentally-induced superselection'' or \textit{einselection}; Landsman has called einselection ``the most important and powerful idea in quantum theory since entanglement'' (\cite{landsman:07} p.
 511).
 Second, observers typically interact with quantum systems indirectly, by interacting with their local environments as discussed above.
 An observer interacting with a local (to the observer) fragment of the environment extracts information not from the system being observed, but from an \textit{encoding} of the state of that system present in the observer's local environmental fragment.
 This local fragment serves as a ``witness'' to the $\mathbf{S-E}$ interaction and hence to the state $|\mathbf{S}\rangle$ because its state $|\mathbf{F}_{\mathit{k}}\rangle$ is einselected by $H_{\mathbf{S-E}}$ \cite{zurek:04, zurek:05}; observers obtain information by querying such witnesses.
 Quantum Darwinism adds to the environment as witness formulation the observation that if the fragments $\mathbf{F}_{\mathit{k}}$ are FAPP separable both from $\mathbf{S}$ and each other, multiple observers $\mathbf{O}_{\mathit{k}}$ can obtain information from their local encodings without interfering either with each other or with $\mathbf{S}$.
-If this is the case, agreement among observers is possible and both $\mathbf{S}$ and its observed properties can be regarded as ``objective'' under the OPZ definition \cite{zurek:06, zurek:07, zurek:09}.
+If this is the case, agreement among observers is possible and both $\mathbf{S}$ and its observed properties can be regarded as ``objective'' under the OPZ definition \citep{zurek:06, zurek:07, zurek:09}.